Sacred Ridge

+Sacred Ridge was a significant multi-habitation archaeological site located about 8 miles (13 km) southwest of Durango, Colorado.
+Associated with the early Ancestral Pueblo (Anasazi) culture, the site dates from approximately 700 CE to 803 CE and contained at least 22 pit structures.
+It is considered one of the most important Pueblo I period sites in the northern Southwest due to evidence of large-scale violence and social upheaval.
+Excavations uncovered the remains of at least 30–35 individuals exhibiting perimortem trauma, dismemberment, and extensive processing, representing one of the largest and earliest known deposits of mutilated human remains in the region.
+Scholars have interpreted the event as a possible case of organized warfare or ethnic conflict, culminating in the destruction and abandonment of the settlement by around 810 CE.
+The site is now submerged beneath Lake Nighthorse.

 Site work

 Site work was done between 2002 and 2005 by SWCA Environmental Consultants, which were retained by the Ute Mountain Ute Tribe to do the required archaeological and cultural investigations.
 Most of the sites covered by this investigation were in the Ridges Basin, which was to be inundated by Lake Nighthorse once the Ridges Basin Dam was complete, but some of the sites covered in this investigation were on Blue Mesa, which was used as borrow area for dam fill.
 Results of this study were published in a 16 volume report titled "Animas–La Plata Project".

 The Ute Mountain Ute Tribe was involved in all aspects of the Animas–La Plata Project, including consulting with other tribes, engaging with the public, and handling archeological issues.
 By the end of the project, this gave them the confidence to take over management of the cultural resources on their own reservation, resulting in the establishment of a Tribal Historic Preservation Office, the first in Colorado.